qfwc258/circuidipity/content/2014-07-07-ubuntu-trusty-install.rst

     :width: 800px
     :height: 600px

-Leave all tasks unmarked if you wish to start with a minimal, console-only base configuration ready for further customization.
+Leave all tasks unmarked if you wish to start with a minimal, console-only base configuration ready for further customization ...
 [5]_

 .. image:: images/screenshot/trustyInstall/301.png
     :alt: Software selection